 Norberts gambit Questrade

 So far in this article, I’ve made the assumption that you know how to make trades in a discount brokerage account.
 However, I recognize that not everyone has the same experience, so you may need a little extra hand-holding.
 Let’s say you want to exchange $10,000 in CAD for USD.
-Using the same rates outlined so far, here’s how to perform Norbert’s gambit in Questrade.
+Using the same rates outlined so far, here are step-by-step instructions to perform Norbert’s gambit in your Questrade account.

 - Go to your CAD account and click order entry